LibEMG/libemg/docs/source/examples/unity_example/unity.md

 data_set['training_labels'] = train_metadata['classes']
 ```

 Next, we have to create an offline EMG classifier.
 We have opted for an SVM model with velocity control (meaning that each prediction is associated with a contraction intensity) and two post-processing techniques: majority voting and rejection.
-These postprocessing techniques were added to improve the robustness of the control scheme.
+These post-processing techniques were added to improve the robustness of the control scheme.

 ```Python
 # Step 4: Create the EMG classifier